ya-liu/fem-intro-to-go/04_complex_structures/arrays.md

 ```

 Or, to avoid setting each index individually, we can use a _composite literal)_
-which containes the type declaration, and a set of initial values:
+which contains the type declaration, and a set of initial values:

 ```go
 scores := [5]float64{9, 1.5, 4.5, 7, 8}